e-psi-lon/e-psi-lon/README.md

 ### About me

 I'm a 17 years old high school student who like code.
-I choose to study Math, Physics and Chemistry (only on my 2nd year of high school) et NSI (*Numérique et Sciences Informatiques* which means Digital and Computer Science).
+I choose to study Math, Physics and Chemistry (only on my 2nd year of high school) and NSI (*Numérique et Sciences Informatiques* which means Digital and Computer Science).

 ### What do I do